Skip to main content

 Extent

-32 Megabytes (4 batches) : The born-digital content in this collection consists of 1,625 files stored in 81 floppy disks.
+32 Megabytes (81 floppy disks) : The born-digital content in this collection consists of 1,625 files stored in 81 floppy disks.
 These files were extracted from the floppies and delivered in four separate batches.

 Language